YottaDB/YDBDoc/ProgGuide/ioproc.rst

 The sockexamplemulti31.m routine shows the use of $KEY and $ZKEY in a basic socket I/O setup.
 It's functionality is atypical in order to demonstrate a number of features.
 It launches two jobs: a server process which opens a listening socket and a client process which makes five connections to the server.
 The server sends a message to each connection socket.
 Even-numbered client sockets read the message partially but do not send a response back to the server.
 Odd-numbered client sockets receive the full message and respond to the server with the message "Ok.".
 The server reads two characters (but the client sends three) and $ZKEY shows sockets with unread characters.

-You can download sockexamplemulti31.m from `here <https://github.com/YottaDB/YottaDBdoc/tree/master/ProgGuide>`_ and follow the instructions in the comments near the top of the program file.
+You can download sockexamplemulti31.m from `https://github.com/YottaDB/YottaDBdoc/blob/master/ProgGuide/sockexamplemulti31.m>`_ and follow the instructions in the comments near the top of the program file.

 You can start a YottaDB process in response to a connection request made using inetd/xinetd.
 The following example uses inetd/xinetd to implement a listener which responds to connections and messages just as the prior example.